rodekruis/rainfall-monitor-metnoAPI/docs/deployment.md

 ## Running without Docker
-**Note:** due to GDAL-dependent packages being used, It is recommended to use the Dockerized version when possible.
+**Note:** due to Python GDAL-dependent packages such as `geopandas`, `rasterio`, `contextily` being used, It is recommended to use the Dockerized version when possible.

 If for whatever reason you want to run the code without Docker, you first install the required Python packages.
+It is highly recommended to do so in a fresh new environment.

 ### Using Conda
 Use the `environment.yml` file to create a new conda environment with all the requirements installed into it.
 ```